rachfop/runpod-docs/docs/hosting/overview.md

 ## How to Join as a Host:

-1. Check Eligibility: Make sure you adhere to our [minimum requirements](https://docs.runpod.io/docs/partner-requirements).
+1. Check Eligibility: Make sure you adhere to our [minimum requirements](/hosting/partner-requirements).
-2. Connect with Us: Currently, we onboard hosts through a manual vetting process.
+2. Connect with us: Currently, we onboard hosts through a manual vetting process.
    If you have high-quality machines that satisfy our hosting requirements, and at least 20 GPUs in total, please fill out [this form](https://share.hsforms.com/1GYpMeNlSQc6n11toAlgNngecykq).
    Then, contact us on discord [here](https://discord.gg/7nr9Jy9FYU).